The Power of Preconditioning in Overparameterized Low-Rank Matrix Sensing: Introduction

 Significant efforts have been devoted to understanding nonconvex optimization for low-rank matrix estimation in recent years, see \cite{chi2019nonconvex} and \cite{chen2018harnessing} for recent overviews.
 By reparameterizing the low-rank matrix into a product of factor matrices, also known as the Burer-Monteiro factorization \citep{burer2005LRSDP}, the focus point has been examining if the factor matrices can be recovered---up to invertible transformations---faithfully using simple iterative algorithms in a provably efficient manner.
 However, the majority of prior efforts suffer from the limitations that they assume an exact parameterization where the rank of the ground truth is given or estimated somewhat reliably, and rely on a carefully constructed initialization (e.g., using the spectral method \citep{chen2021spectral}) in order to guarantee global convergence in a polynomial time.
 The analyses adopted in the exact parameterization case fail to generalize when overparameterization presents, and drastically new approaches are called for.

-\paragraph{Overparameterization in low-rank matrix sensing.} \citet{li2018algorithmic} made a theoretical breakthrough that showed that gradient descent converges globally to any prescribed accuracy even in the presence of full overparameterization ($r=n$), with a small random initialization, where their analyses were subsequently adapted and extended in \citet{stoger2021small} and \citet{zhuo2021computational}. \citet{ding2021rank} investigated robust low-rank matrix recovery with overparameterization from a spectral initialization, and \citet{ma2022global} examined the same problem from a small random initialization with noisy measurements. \citet{zhang2021preconditioned,zhang2022preconditioned} developed a preconditioned gradient descent method for overparameterized low-rank matrix sensing.
+\paragraph{Overparameterization in low-rank matrix sensing.} \citet{li2018algorithmic} made a theoretical breakthrough that showed that gradient descent converges globally to any prescribed accuracy even in the presence of full overparameterization ($r=n$), with a small random initialization, where their analyses were subsequently adapted and extended in \citet{stoger2021small} and \citet{zhuo2021computational}. \citet{ding2021rank} investigated robust low-rank matrix recovery with overparameterization from a spectral initialization, and \citet{ma2022global} examined the same problem from a small random initialization with noisy measurements. \citet{zhang2021preconditioned,zhang2022preconditioned} developed a preconditioned gradient descent method for overparameterized low-rank matrix sensing, where an adaptive damping parameter is introduced in \ScaledGD.
+A variant with global convergence guarantee is studied in \citet{zhang2022preconditioned}, which requires adding perturbation at the initial stage to first converge to a second-order stationary point before switching to a fast local convergence.
 Last but not least, a number of other notable works that study overparameterized low-rank models include, but are not limited to, \citet{soltanolkotabi2018theoretical,geyer2020low,oymak2019overparameterized,zhang2021sharp,zhang2022improved}.

 \paragraph{Global convergence from random initialization without overparameterization.} Despite nonconvexity, it has been established recently that several structured learning models admit global convergence via simple iterative methods even when initialized randomly even without overparameterization.
 For example, \citet{chen2019gradient} showed that phase retrieval converges globally from a random initialization using a near-minimal number of samples through a delicate leave-one-out analysis.
 In addition, the efficiency of randomly initialized \GD is established for complete dictionary learning \citep{gilboa2019efficient,bai2018subgradient}, multi-channel sparse blind deconvolution \citep{qu2019nonconvex,shi2021manifold}, asymmetric low-rank matrix factorization \citep{ye2021global}, and rank-one matrix completion \citep{kim2022rank}.
 Moving beyond \GD, \citet{lee2022randomly} showed that randomly initialized alternating least-squares converges globally for rank-one matrix sensing, whereas \citet{chandrasekher2022alternating} developed sharp recovery guarantees of alternating minimization for generalized rank-one matrix sensing with sample-splitting and random initialization.